 My name is Patrick Michel.

 I love running.
-Whether I run 10 km or 3,209 km, my passion for running is a constant in my life.
-For more than a decade that passion has never faded.
+Whether I run 10 km or thousands, my passion for long-distance running is a constant.
+Since 2007, that passion has never faded.
 In fact, it grows stronger year after year.
 Endurance running has given me so much throughout the years and has provided me with invaluable tools that help me in my work and my personal life.

 People often look at runners like me with admiration and envy.
 Then, they quickly shift to wondering what kind of person voluntarily schedules suffering and enjoys every minute of it.
-They see us as people with an addiction, irresponsible, egocentric, selfish, obsessed, and borderline crazy.
+They see us as prisoners of an addiction, irresponsible, egocentric, selfish, obsessed, and borderline crazy.

 In reality, we are passionate, dedicated, and driven by an unwavering desire to improve ourselves.
 We love pushing our limits, and we strive to become better individuals.
 Running long distances is inexplicably positively transformative.
 But you must be willing to pay the price.
 It's hard work.

 I'm by no means unique.
 Around the world, hundreds of thousands engage in endurance running.
 But as distances increase, the number of individuals willing to subject themselves to the pain decreases rapidly.
-It's no longer about the body.
-It's a mind thing.
+It's no longer just about the body.
+It's about the mind.

-This mental capacity to overcome anything life throws at you is the real benefit of endurance running.
+This mental capacity to overcome anything life throws at you is the most compelling benefit of endurance running.

 I'd love to help you step into this world, but you must be willing to take the first step by contacting me.